 Melissa, an LGBTQ+ content creator, and her wife Kimberly, a nurse, celebrated their marriage in the fall of 2020.
-While dating, the couple agreed that once they tied the knot they would start looking into fertility treatments and see what the journey ahead looked like for their family.
+While they were dating, the couple agreed that once they tied the knot they would start looking into fertility treatments and see what the journey ahead looked like for their family.

-A: The topic of having children was covered early on when Kim and I were dating.
+Melissa: The topic of having children was covered early on when Kim and I were dating.
 I felt very strongly about the fact that I wanted to start a family, as did my wife.
 The stipulation was that I wanted to be married first.
-However, I’m turning 38, this year, and my wife is turning 36.
+However, I’m turning 38 this year, and my wife is turning 36.
 Given the biological clock and the time that you have the highest odds to conceive, we figured that starting sooner rather than later would be beneficial for both of us.

-So we’ve done two rounds of IUI thus far, both of which were unfortunately unsuccessful.
+So we’ve done two rounds of IUI1 thus far, both of which were unfortunately unsuccessful.
 I actually have my consultation for IVF today.
 Earlier this month, my insurance changed and waived the mandatory six IUI treatments necessary before they would start coverage for IVF.
 So, I am switching to a new hospital system to start this round of treatment and I’m so excited for the consultation.

 Expectful: Is there anything that’s surprised you about this process?

-Initially I was concerned with whether this testing was required across the board for all people using a third party donor or whether it was just for same sex couples, I felt relieved to find out that it was for everybody.
+Initially I was concerned with whether this testing was required across the board for all people using a third party donor or whether it was just for same-sex couples.
+I felt relieved to find out that it was for everybody.

 After we actually went through it, I feel like it was very enlightening.
 There were some topics that we hadn’t considered yet and just talking openly with the therapist was surprisingly helpful to us.

-I have always wanted to have the experience of carrying a child.
+MC: I have always wanted to have the experience of carrying a child.
 It’s something that I’ve innately wanted since I was little, and my wife happens to share that same feeling.
-For her it was a little bit later on in life, she wasn’t exactly sure that she wanted to have kids, but shortly before we met, she had come to the conclusion that she did, in fact, want a family.
+For her it was a little bit later on in life; she wasn’t exactly sure that she wanted to have kids, but shortly before we met, she had come to the conclusion that she did, in fact, want a family.
 And if she was going to have a family, she also wanted to carry.
 So we decided to have two kids so that we each get the opportunity to carry a child.

 Expectful: If you could share a message to yourself or your wife before you started your fertility journey, what would you say?

-We are so fortunate.
+MC: We are so fortunate.
 I feel very confident being in the middle of this journey now, knowing that we have a really great support system of chosen family.

-Remember to lean into your relationship too.
-Kim is not physically going through the same process that I am but when you lean in as opposed to pulling back, it allows your partner to really experience that in real time with you and support you better.
+Remember to lean into your relationship, too.
+Kim is not physically going through the same process that I am, but when you lean in as opposed to pulling back, it allows your partner to really experience that in real time with you and support you better.

-Q: Do you have any words of affirmation or encouragement for other LGBTQ+ families that are trying to conceive or thinking about starting a family?
+Expectful: Do you have any words of affirmation or encouragement for other LGBTQ+ families that are trying to conceive or thinking about starting a family?

+MC: The family you dreamt of is possible.
 Growing up, I wanted a family.
 I’ve always wanted one.
 I feel as though when you come out, it also comes along with all of these questions over whether the family you’ve dreamt up is actually attainable.
 What does that look like?